What is BadUSB?

 Does Armadillo have a red flashing light to tell me when a USB device is bad?

-*Actually, yes.
 Armadillo does have flashing error LEDs.
-But they can only tell you that something has gone wrong, due to buggy devices or problems with the Armadillo’s firmware.
-They cannot tell you with any certainty whether a BadUSB attack has been attempted.
+But they can only tell you that something has gone wrong, possibly due to buggy devices or problems with the Armadillo’s firmware.
+They cannot tell you for sure whether you have a BadUSB.
 The good news is that whatever the cause of a fault, Armadillo will immediately shut down and disconnect itself from your computer before flashing the error LEDs.